Wills & Trusts

 Who Benefits Most from a Trust?

-There are many different types of trusts, but the ones you will most often see associated with Estate Planning are a Revocable Living Trust and a Special or Supplemental Needs Trust.
+There are many different types of trusts, but the ones you will most often see associated with Estate Planning are Revocable Living Trusts and Special or Supplemental Needs Trusts.

 Revocable Living Trust